AI-Gomez/classification-exercises/README.md

 # Howdy!
-This is a repository for Data Acquisitions and Classification Exercises!
+This is a repository for Data Acquisitions and Classification Exercises.